Calculate the value based on the price per m² in your town

 What other areas should be added to the living area?

-- Balcony/loggia: Only 50% of the surface area of a balcony is added to the living area, so the net living area of the balcony or loggia must be measured and divided by 2.
+- Balcony/loggia: Only 50% of the surface area of a balcony is added to the living area, so the net living area of the balcony or loggia must be measured and divided by two.

 - Terrace: 33% of the terrace surface is taken into account.
 The surface of the terrace should, therefore, be divided by 3 and added to the net living area of the apartment.